NES SUSTAINABILITY PLAN

 As a member of the Carbon Disclosure Project (CDP), NES actively taking steps towards building a climate safe, deforestation free, water secure future, with our carbon disclosure providing the bedrock for these ambitious actions.
 As the richest and most comprehensive dataset, CDP's data both fuels and tracks global progress towards building a truly sustainable economy for people and planet.
 By reporting to CDP, NES gains competitive advantage.
 Disclosure helps us stay ahead of regulatory and policy changes, identify and tackle growing risks and find new opportunities for action that our investors and customers worldwide are demanding.
 See Appendix 1.

 At NES, the success of our company is driven by diverse and highly skilled workforce, customers and communities that supports the development of innovative approaches to a wide range of business and technological challenges.
 We believe innovation is strongly linked to diversity.
 Therefore, we are committed to creating a global workplace that encourages gender, cultural and generational diversity and embraces inclusion.

-We believe that our employees’ knowledge, skills and integrity are one of our most valuable assets and are key to ensuring NES’s future success.
+We believe that our employees’ knowledge, skills and integrity are one of our most valuable assets and are key to ensuring NES’ future success.
 For that we focus on:

 - Bringing diversity to our leadership positions as well as our overall workforce.

-- Bringing together the best talented and enthusiastic people from a variety of backgrounds and cultures.
+- Bringing together talented and enthusiastic people from a variety of backgrounds and cultures.